Samantha-Nicehouse/TD/README.md

 Could have:

-6. As a user, I could map a trail of my adventure.
+6. As a user, I could map a trail of my adventure.//Not implemented, this relevant to the applicaton.
 7. As a user, I want to edit my discovery list.
-8. As a user, I want to edit my user profile.
+8. As a user, I want to edit my user profile.//Not implemented.

 Would have: